 Together, these obstacles and others contribute to the forgetting curve, a disheartening bit of research that hypothesizes the steep decline of memory retention over time.
 In brief, we forget most new content very quickly.
 Then the curve levels off, which is why older memories stick around.

-“It’s possible that we forget up to 90 percent – sometimes even more – of content we’re exposed to.” – Carmen Simon, cofounder of RexiMedia
+“It’s possible that we forget up to 90 percent – sometimes even more – of content we’re exposed to.” – Carmen Simon, founder of Memzy

 And it gets worse.
 As Simon pointed out, not only do we forget most new content, the content we do remember is typically selected at random.